ValeriyAndreevichPushkarev/BAC/README.md

 We have defined primitives (with parameters).
 And text rules (with descriptions of positive and negative examples, where properties of objects are described).

-Most funny and "unthinkable" thing is that rules consists of objects, and rules are actually is objects too :).
+Most funny and "unthinkable" thing is that rules consist of objects, and rules are actually is objects too :).

 So we can build a basic abstractions (sizes/forces/etc), rules, based on json, and read all specifications.
 And make even complex rules (with objects and operators).